adhyan-jain/Event-management-system/README.md.txt

 Kshitij Manikshete

 Acknowledgments
 This application was built using various online resources and tutorials.
-Special thanks to [list any resources or individuals who contributed to the project].

-You can copy and paste this into a README file for your index.html file.
-Let me know if you need any further assistance!